 Topeka, KS 66601

+You can also donate online by clicking the Donate link at the bottom of this section.
 The number of financial awards for travel expenses and the amount of each award depends on donations received.

 I very much appreciate your support of the Ad Astra Archery Tournament, the Kansas Archery in the Schools Program, the Centershot Ministries program in churches, and ultimately all you do to promote archery for kids.